peymanhr/LPIC-1/slides/block-devices.md

 * Parallel architecture supports multiple devices on a single bus (up to 16 devices)
 * Asynchronous operations

-The Linux kernel's SCSI subsystem is a modular, layered architecture that supports SCSI and even non SCSI devices.
+The Linux kernel's SCSI subsystem is a modular and layered architecture that supports SCSI and even non SCSI devices.
 The following storage protocols are handled by SCSI subsystem.

 * SAS
 * SATA